fjantunen/sev1/index.md

 - Coordinate closely with support, marketing, and comms

 > 🔑 **Key Takeaway:**
-> Clarity under pressure isn't optional—it's the product of culture, structure, and repetition.
+> Clarity under pressure isn't optional.
+It's the product of culture, structure, and repetition.
 Use Slack as your cockpit, use language precisely, and give everyone the same map.
 The only good chaos is the kind you're driving.

 ### 10. Managing People, Pace & Burnout 🧘